Charles V, Holy Roman Emperor: Inheritances

-The Burgundian inheritance included the Habsburg Netherlands, which consisted of a large number of the lordships in the Low Countries and covered modern-day Belgium, Netherlands and Luxembourg.
+The Burgundian inheritance included the Habsburg Netherlands, which consisted of a large number of lordships in the Low Countries and covered modern-day Belgium, Netherlands and Luxembourg.
 It also included the Free County of Burgundy (the region of Franche-Comté) and the County of Charolais, but excluded the Duchy of Burgundy, annexed by France in 1477.
-At the death of Philip in 1506, Charles was recognized as Lord of the Netherlands and count of Burgundy and Charolais, also becoming the titular Duke of Burgundy, and thus being styled as Duke Charles II of Burgundy.
+At the death of Philip in 1506, Charles was recognised as Lord of the Netherlands and count of Burgundy and Charolais, also becoming the titular Duke of Burgundy, and thus being styled as Duke Charles II of Burgundy.

-During his childhood and teen years, Charles lived in Mechelen together with his sisters Mary, Eleanor, and Isabella at the court of his aunt Margaret of Austria, Duchess of Savoy.
+During his childhood and teen years, Charles lived in Mechelen together with his sisters Mary, Eleanor and Isabella at the court of his aunt Margaret of Austria, Duchess of Savoy.
 William de Croÿ (later prime minister) and Adrian of Utrecht (later Pope Adrian VI) served as his tutors.
 The culture and courtly life of the Low Countries played an important part in the development of Charles's beliefs.
-As a member of the Burgundian Order of the Golden Fleece in his infancy, and later its grandmaster, Charles was educated to the ideals of the medieval knights and the desire for Christian unity to fight the infidel.
+As a member of the Burgundian Order of the Golden Fleece in his infancy, and later its grandmaster, Charles was educated in the ideals of the medieval knights and the desire for Christian unity to fight the infidel.
 The Low Countries were very rich during his reign, both economically and culturally.
 Charles was very attached to his homeland and spent a large part of his life in Brussels and Flemish cities.

 The Spanish inheritance, resulting from a dynastic union of the crowns of Castile and Aragon, included Spain and the Castilian possessions in the Americas (the Spanish West Indies and the Province of Tierra Firme) and the Aragonese kingdoms of Naples, Sicily, and Sardinia.
 Joanna inherited these territories in 1516 while confined, allegedly because she was mentally ill.
 Charles, therefore, claimed the crowns for himself jure matris, thus becoming co-monarch with Joanna with the title of Charles I of Castile and Aragon or Charles I of Spain.